Judiks/VoiceShipControl/README.md

 - Open/close doors on the location without using the terminal
 - Redirect to other moons
 - Transmit messages
+- Teleportation
+- Inverse teleportation
+- Switching views on the monitor

 ### 2. Configuration